mdsnins/ctf-writeups/2019/0ctf 2019/Wallbreaker Easy/WallbreakerEasy.md

 As problem says, we have to bypass `disable_functions` and get a code execution to run `/readflag`

-It may be related `LD_PRELOAD injection` like [Insomnihack l33t-hoster](../../Insomnihack\ 2019/l33t-hoster/) or any GhostScript vulnerabilites(like TokyoWesterns CTF Slack Emoji Converter / SECCON GhostKingdom) .
+It may be related `LD_PRELOAD injection` like [l33t-hoster](../../Insomnihack%202019/l33t-hoster/l33t-hoster.md) or any GhostScript vulnerabilites(like TokyoWesterns CTF Slack Emoji Converter / SECCON GhostKingdom) .
 So let's check same strategy is available first.
 Send backdoor=phpinfo(); will tell us what functions are disabled.

 Before start, method 'POST' is bothering me.
 So I attached following HTML.